-Each speaking or singing opportunity, each speaking moment is a unique moment in time, with unique individuals, never to be repeated again in time and space.
+Each speaking or singing opportunity, each speaking or singing moment is a unique moment in time, with unique individuals, never to be repeated again in time and space.
 What an awesome privilege to be part of the process of growing and sharing in this way with people.

 I grew up in a Christian home and depending on where my family moved, we would attend the local Lutheran Church.
 Many times during my childhood, I would attend other Sunday Schools and Vacation Bible Schools in other churches such as Church of Christ, Baptist, and Disciples of Christ.
 In my senior year of High School, I re-dedicated my life to Christ.

-I currently have a B.A. degree in Business Human Resource Management from Simpson University, an A.A. degree in Early Childhood Education from Shasta Community College.
+I have a B.A. degree in Business Human Resource Management from Simpson University, an A.A. degree in Early Childhood Education from Shasta Community College.
 I have a variety of management and working experiences.

-In 1981, I went on my first of many short-term missions trips into Mexico both in the rural and urban areas of the country.
-I have also been on numerous mission trips to various urban cities, rural communities, orphanages, and Native American reservations throughout California, Arizona, New Mexico, Texas including serving with “Youth Unlimited Gospel Outreach”, “SOS San Francisco” Little Country Church’s “School of Discipleship” and “Youth with a Mission”.
+I have also been on numerous missionary trips to various urban cities, rural communities, orphanages, and Native American reservations throughout California, Arizona, New Mexico, and Texas.

-I started out in the summer of 1984 coordinating CPC’s various fundraising activities.
-In September 1984 I attended CPC’s first volunteer lay counselor training seminar and in October 1984 became a volunteer lay counselor.
-Later I joined the speaking team in 1985.
+My “mission work” at the Crisis Pregnancy Center (later called CareNet Pregnancy Center and Medical Clinic) (CPC) began in the summer of 1984 coordinating CPC’s various fundraising activities.
+In September 1984, I attended CPC’s first volunteer lay crisis, counselor training seminar and in October 1984 became a volunteer lay crisis intervention counselor.
+In 1985, I joined the speaking team.
 I became full-time paid staff in 1988 as Assistant Director/Development Director and in 1994 became Executive Director.

-INTERESTS & HOBBIES
+INTERESTS & HOBBIES:

 Kathleen has been twice to Ireland, first researching the early Irish Saints and ancient Celtic Christianity and then later making a pilgrimage to Ireland’s Holy sites; including the monastery ruins of Clonmacnois, St. Kieran’s Holy Well in Kells, one of the monasteries St. Columcille established, the monastery of St. Brigid in Kildare, the monastery ruins of St. Kevin’s in Glendalough and many other holy ancient places.

 Along with playing the Guitar, Kathleen also enjoys playing musical instruments and especially Woodwind instruments.
 Kathleen plays the Guitar, Flute, Recorder and the Irish Tin Whistle.
-In Jr. & Sr. High School along with playing the flute (since 6th grade) she also played alto and baritone saxophone, French horn, bugle and learned a little piano.
+In Jr. & Sr. High School along with playing the flute (since 6th grade) she also played alto and baritone saxophone, Alto saxophone, French horn, bugle and learned a little piano.